Fiji at the Olympics: Invitations

 Fiji's Winter Olympians were Rusiate Rogoyawa in cross-country skiing (1988, 1994) and Laurence Thoms in alpine skiing (2002), both participating by invite.

 Notable participants

 Fiji has had two competitors appear at five separate Summer Olympic Games.
 Windsurfer Tony Philp competed in five consecutive Games from Los Angeles in 1984 (when he was just 15 years of age) to Sydney 2000, finishing 10th on two occasions.
 Swimmer Carl Probert matched the feat in Beijing 2008, having first appeared at the 1992 Summer Olympics at Barcelona.

 Medalling

-Fiji earned its first ever Olympic medal at the 2016 Summer Olympics in Rio, a gold in Men's Rugby Sevens.

-As a result, the winning team broke out in a victory song that drew considerable online attention and Fiji declared a national holiday for the win.
+Fiji earned its first ever Olympic medal at the 2016 Summer Olympics in Rio de Janeiro, a gold in men's rugby sevens.
+The team broke out in a victory song that drew considerable online attention and Fiji declared a national holiday for the win.

 At the 2020 Olympics the team successfully defended its title, while the women's team took a bronze medal.
+At the 2024 Olympics the men's team won the silver medal.

+The world's first circulating seven-dollar banknotes have been issued in Fiji in 2017 to commemorate the victory of the Fiji men's rugby sevens team at the 2016 Rio de Janeiro Games, and in 2022 to celebrate the Fiji’s Rugby 7s men's gold and women's bronze medal at the 2020 Tokyo Games.